Updated May 2019

 Toy Catalogue Fundraising Companies in Australia

-Offers between 10% and 25% depending on products purchased.
+Offers between 10% and 25% credit depending on products purchased.
 Catalogues are colour-coded so customers know what % of their purchase will go back to the school.
+The school’s account will be credited with the points within 5 days of each purchase.

-Schools can also earn bonus vouchers a $200 voucher for every 20 orders placed with Parent Direct.
-The vouchers can be spent with MTA, Kangaroo or Kesco, but not with Parent Direct.
+Schools can also earn bonus vouchers – a $200 voucher for every 20 orders placed with Parent Direct.
+The vouchers can be spent with Modern Teaching Aids, Kesco or Kangaroo (all educational suppliers) but not with Parent Direct.
+Therefore, the benefit to the school is not cash, but credit that can be used to purchase a range of items for classrooms.

 Parents can opt to have their orders delivered straight to their doorstep.
 Schools can decide whether or not to receive parent orders, but it can be convenient for those who work full time and won’t be home to sign for their packages.